-New visitors to Cambodia are allowed to apply for their first six-month or one-year EOS EB visa without obtaining a work permit, thus allowing them sufficient time to find a job.
+New visitors to Cambodia are allowed to apply for their first six-month, or one-year EOS EB visa, without obtaining a work permit, thus allowing them sufficient time to find a job.
 However, the application for their second six-month or one-year EB visa, and all subsequent long-term EB visas, must be accompanied by proof of a valid work permit.

-While the ES visa requires an official letter from the student’s educational institute confirming their enrolment, the ER requires absolutely no documentation from the retiree.
-However, if immigration officials catch an ER holder working in Cambodia, considerable fines and potentially jail time and deportation are to be imposed.
+If immigration officials catch an ER holder working in Cambodia, considerable fines and potentially jail time and deportation are to be imposed.